succinctlabs/op-succinct/book/advanced/prove-scripts.md

 # Prove Scripts

-The prove scripts generate range and aggregation proofs for OP Succinct using the SP1 network prover.
+The prove scripts generate range and aggregation proofs for OP Succinct.
+By default they use the [Succinct Prover Network](https://docs.succinct.xyz/docs/sp1/prover-network/intro); for self-hosted proving, see [Self-Hosted Proving Cluster](./self-hosted-cluster.md).

 ## Overview